Notes on the study program M.Sc. International Economics and Management

 M.184.5480Seminar MicroeconometricsGutsche, Gunnar5

-M.184.5485Review of empirical studies in behavioral and environmental economicsGutsche, Gunnar5
+M.184.5485Review of empirical studies in behavioural and environmental economicsGutsche, Gunnar5

 M.184.5420Impact Evaluation in Environmental Economics Using Field Experiments (not offered anymore)Kesternich, Martin5